 Reactions have been varied and different than I anticipated.
 I've received an amazing amount of support from some whom I thought would neither comment nor care.
 I've received silence from some whom I thought would be upset and engage me.
 I've received combative engagement from some whom I thought would support me.
 Mostly, people have been silent and distant.

 The silence can feel lonely.
-When I went to church, I would at least engage people conversation about shared beliefs, and enjoy their presence in my life.
+When I went to church, I would at least engage people in conversation about shared beliefs, and enjoy their presence in my life.
 When you're in the minority, there are few options for honest discussion and community.
 Some friends from your previous life may run like you're the devil when they see you coming.

 To the would-be "comer-outer"